Scroll Down To Order

 March highlights

-Bulgarian government agrees to support Germany and joins the Tripartite Pact.
+Mar 1—Bulgarian government agrees to support Germany and joins the Tripartite Pact (the Axis).
 The first FM radio station in America goes on the air: W47NV, Nashville, Tennessee.

 Mar 5—In a super top secret memo--the Assistant Dir. of Naval Communications authorizes memo to be removed from USN files and replaced with a dummy--from Adm.
 Thomas Hart to Adm.
 Harold Stark who is informed Radio Tokyo transmission intercept and exchange between U.S. and the British in Singapore has proceeded pertaining to 5-Num (version 6, additive ver 6) and are awaiting arrival of “Sepulga”; Adm.
 Hart uses the term Five Numeral System and never calls it JN-25, however, in August it was changed again via new additive.
-The Panamanian governmment grants the U.S. the right to extend American air defenses beyond the limits of the Canal Zone.
+5-Num is not a diplomatic code.
+It is high-level Imperial Japanese naval and military communications.
+The Panamanian government grants the U.S. the right to extend American air defenses beyond the limits of the Canal Zone.

 Mar 10—Entire U.S. Army exceeds 1,000,000 men.
 “Mothers’ Crusade Against Bill 1776” stage sit-down strike before the door of Sen. Carter Glass of Virginia.